-In almost 20 years of career, I had only one application that we actually changed our persistency mechanism and the repository layer was extremely useful.
+In almost 20 years of career, I had only one application that we actually changed our persistence mechanism and the repository layer was extremely useful.
 Moving from one database to another had almost zero impact in the rest of the code.

 I recently had a few discussions about the data (repository) layer.
-Some of my colleagues said that this added complexity not always pays off since we are probably not going to change the persistency mechanism.
+Some of my colleagues said that this added complexity not always pays off since we are probably not going to change the persistence mechanism.
 That is a fair comment and normally the repository layer can be seen as future proof code and not the most straightforward solution.

 But what is the alternative?
 Active Record?
-Have persistency logic mixed with application logic?
+Have persistence logic mixed with application logic?
 Violation of SRP?
 No separation of concerns?
 A different type of separation that will be very similar to the repositories but less explicit?
 Use of a framework?
 How does it affect transactional boundaries?
 Should they be in the repository layer or should they be at the entry points of your domain model?